The Ultimate Nootropics FAQ Reference

 The original definition of nootropics when the term was coined, was this: “Nootropics (often called things like cognitive enhancers, smart drugs, brain boosters, etc) are supplements, drugs, superfoods that improve brain functions.
 They boost cognition, memory, intelligence, motivation, attention, and concentration.”
 However, the term gradually expanded to mean cognitive enhancers with little-to-no side effects and toxicity.

 To be recognized as a “Nootropic”, a supplement has to meet certain standards.
-Those are:
+Those standards are:

 A cognitive enhancer is defined by its ability to augment performance on one or more cognitive measures.
 The term refer to a wide range of natural and artificial compounds which enhance cognitive function.